SCIENCE MUSEUM AND SCHOOL: A COOPERATION TO IMPROVE TEACHING, LEARNING AND DISCOVERY

 The tutors come from institutions with long and active experience in education and training, such as:

 - National Museum of Science and Technology Leonardo da Vinci, Italy

 - Hungarian Natural History Museum, Hungary

 - University of Leuven, Belgium

-Participants are required to register using the online form before 10 July 2015:
+Participants are required to register using the online form:

 All participants will receive an email of confirmation which will count as confirmation of their registration to the course.

 The course participation fee is €650.
-It covers attendance of the course and materials and, for the 2015 edition in Milano, includes the ticket to EXPO 2015.
+It covers attendance of the course and materials.

 There is no penalty for cancellation up to 4 weeks before the start of the course.
 Any cancellation after that date requires charge of the full fee of €650.